muratk5n/thirdwave/en/mbl/2023/week23.md

 ---

-"@Hy_Economy@mastodon.social

-New \#hydrogen pipeline planned in Germany:

-Hyperlink III is supposed to connect Denmark with Hamburg, Germany.

-It is planned to be operational by 2030"

----

 BH theory rests on presence of singularities..
 But as the author suggests whereever u look in the sky and take a measurement you always get a number, never a "singularity measurement".
 It doesn't mean the